namidad/Frontend-Tasks/README.md

 # Weight

+<details><summary>Details</summary>
-<details>My friend John and I are members of the "Fat to Fit Club (FFC)".
+    My friend John and I are members of the "Fat to Fit Club (FFC)".
 John is worried because each month a list with the weights of members is published and each month he is the last on the list which means he is the heaviest.

 I am the one who establishes the list so I told him: "Don't worry any more, I will modify the order of the list".
 It was decided to attribute a "weight" to numbers.
 The weight of a number will be from now on the sum of its digits.